 What and how people search is always changing.
 Voice search, in particular, is shaking up the world of inquisition and it’s happening fast.
 So fast in fact, that it is estimated that over 50% of searches will be from voice by 2020.
 Whether you personally use it or not, chances are your customer is or will be, and you need to be prepared to adjust for this in your SEO strategy.

 Speaking of SEO strategy, an efficient way to help search engines understand the content of your page better and faster is to implement structured data on your website.
 For example, if you want search engines to quickly understand that you sell tacos in the Minneapolis area between the hours of 11am-11pm, using a structured data snippet to tell search engines where to find that information could help your rank position significantly.

-And while your at it, be sure your page load time is super-duper quick as a user is likely to bounce if load time is more than a second or two.
+And while you’re at it, be sure your page load time is super-duper quick.
+Your user is likely to bounce if load time is more than a second or two.
 A user may also bounce if your site has too many options to choose from in the navigation.
 Make your website clear, concise and intriguing.

 The Importance of Design

 When developing digital campaigns, something that should be remembered is that a digital ad’s purpose is to drive users to the next step, not necessarily sell the product, but it does need to be memorable.

 In digital advertising, design needs to come first.
 Ads need to have thumb-stopping power.
 Consuming an ad begins with the creative.
 If the image is lazy, your ad will get skipped over as users scroll through posts at a rate of 1.7 seconds.
 Also, nearly half (47%) of the probability that an ad will even be looked at depends on the creative itself.

 If you’re looking to up your design but not sure where to start, we’ve got you covered.

 Getting a Users Attention Is Harder than Ever